piche-eu/piche_qtime_releases/README.md

 Note: variable "length" in resulting output could be = 0, it is not a problem.

+# Step 6 - Publish

+After creating release artifacts (.exe or .zip respectively) - publish them in "Release" section of this repository with appropriate tag and version.
+If there is no release with your's build number - create one yourself.
+If there is already - add your build to binaries of this tag.

-# Update appcast
+# Step 7 - Update appcast

+auto_updater uses appcasts to get information about software updates.
+An appcast is an RSS feed with some extra information for updating purposes

-After receiving signature for a build, open appcast.xml and either add item or update existing one with your data - that includes version, signature, length and others.
-Commit to a separate branch for testing purposes and verify, that app downloads and install new updates.
+After receiving signature for a build, open appcast.xml and either add item or update existing one with your data - that includes:

+- version,
+- signature,
+- length
+- additional information, such as release notes, minimum versions, etc.

+# Step 8 - Testing out

+Use an older version of your app, or if you don’t have one yet, make one seem older by editing pubspec.yaml and running debug to test out the functionality of the updater.

 # Additional information